Mert-Cihangiroglu/FT-MLOps/Readme.md

 ## MLOPS Challenge
-Objective: build and deploy a Machine learning model for user recognition based on keystroke data and is consists of 2 separate parts.
+<strong>Objective:</strong> Build and deploy a Machine learning model for user recognition based on keystroke data and is consists of 2 separate parts.

 ### Part 1 – Building Models
-Details about building models can be found in the this [notebook](training/TF%20MLOPs%20challenge.ipynb)
+Details about building models can be found in the this [notebook](training/TF%20MLOPs%20challenge.ipynb).
 <br>
 ### Part 2- Deploying Models
 ![Architecure](assets/architecture.png)